Meshlab-HSN/qnetq-website/README.md

 ## Generate website and start server for local development

-When working on a local copy of the repository it can be very hany to preview your changes before committing.
+When working on a local copy of the repository it can be very handy to preview your changes before committing.
 The *Docusaurus* developers implemented a *development server* exactly intended for this purpose.
 It starts a server to host the generated website that is capable of reflecting changes immediately after saving a file without the need to restart the server in most of the times.

 *Docusaurus* uses the *Yarn* package manager to download dependencies and to start build and server tasks.
 So after installing the latest version of [*Classic Yarn*](https://classic.yarnpkg.com/en/docs/install) on your system and cloning the repo to your hard disk you can open a terminal, cd into the repo folder and simply execute
 ```console